An attractive route for people who want to be architects.

 Assignment 3: Theory and empathy

-Choose from the list of architects below a (favorite) architect and motivate your choice on the basis of concepts of the architect in his/hers time in the architectural debate and the architectural movement the architect can be counted in.
+Choose from the list of architects below a (favourite) architect and motivate your choice on the basis of concepts of the architect in his/hers time in the architectural debate and the architectural movement the architect can be counted in.
 And describe the architectural quality of their work.
-Process your answers in an essay of max.
-1000 words.
+Process your answers in an essay of max.1000 words.

 Work in practice